ArnabSaha22/namaste-react/README.md

  * Steps in configuring a redux store:-
  * Create a store => configureStore API from "@reduxjs/toolkit
  *
- * Provide the store to the app => Provider API from "react-redux" and used the key "store" and gave access of the store to the app.
+ * Provide the store to the app in App.js=> Provider API from "react-redux" and used the key "store" and gave access of the store to the app.
  *
  * created a Slice using createSlice API from "@reduxjs/toolkit
  * In create slice we need the below things in the form of an object:-